Optimistic965/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete -- delete file betty in /tmp/my_first_directory
 9-firstdirdeletion -- delete the directory my_first_directory
-10-back -- changes working directory to the previous one
+10-back -- changes working directory to the previous one 11-lists --  list the content of the current working directory, it's parent and the /boot directory, in that other 12-file_type -- check for type of file "iamafile"